 The Rate of Female Prisoners Increases

-Although not much data exist to show us why so many more women end up in jail, there is general information that shows us that incarcerated women are disproportionately low-income people of color, like the majority of men in jails.
+Although not much data exists to show why so many more women end up in jail, there is general information that shows that incarcerated women are disproportionately low-income people of color, like the majority of men in jails.
 They are survivors of abuse and trauma, and have a high rate of physical and mental illness and substance abuse.

 Women Who Protect Themselves Serve Harsh Sentences